kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Make sure you have read: "[Before you get coding](#before-you-get-coding)".
     - Signal to others you are working on the issue by assigning yourself.
     - Create a branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master) following our [branch naming convention](#branch).
-    - Publish a WIP implementation to Github as a draft PR and ask for feedback. <!--This will let you know early on if you are going in the right direction.-->
+    - Publish a WIP implementation to Github as a draft PR and ask for feedback.
     - Make sure you have implemented tests following the guidelines in: "[The good: Test](#test)".
     - Update the [cookbook](https://cookbook.kirby.design) with examples and showcases.
 4. **Review:**